-The Centre's faculty will also begin collecting safety and quality improvement data to inform future clinical programming.
+Our faculty will also begin collecting safety and quality improvement data to inform future clinical programming.
 An early priority will be to treat vulnerable populations who are historically underrepresented in clinical trials, including refugees, members from BIPOC and LGBTQ+ communities and individuals from low socioeconomic backgrounds.
-The Centre will also recruit therapists from these communities for training through its Certificate program.
+We will also recruit therapists from these communities to participate in its training program.